nrfconnect/sdk-nrf-bm/samples/ble_nus/README.rst

 #.
 Reset the kit.
 #.
 Observe that LED 0 is blinking and the device is advertising under the default name ``NCS-Lite NUS``.
    You can configure this name using the ``CONFIG_BLE_ADV_NAME`` Kconfig option.
+   For information on how to do this, see `Configuring Kconfig`_.
 #.
 Observe that the text "BLE NUS sample started" is printed on the COM listener running on the computer.
 #.
 Connect to your device using the `nRF Toolbox`_ mobile application with the ``Universal Asynchronous Receiver/Transmitter (UART)`` service.
    You must choose ``All`` devices in the scanner to see the device.